 Authorities in Azerbaijan use jail, militia to stifle protest movement

 Falling oil prices sparked rare demonstrations over the rising cost of food in Azerbaijan last year, but a police crackdown and the deployment of a Soviet-style civilian militia have snuffed out the protest movement.
-"Who wants to spend the rest of his life in prison?," said Uzbek, a taxi driver who said he was jailed for a month for protesting against galloping flour prices in the town of Quba.
+FILE PHOTO: The state flag of Azerbaijan flutters in the wind on an oil platform in the Caspian Sea east of Baku, Azerbaijan, January 22, 2013.

 Discussions